Reductive Clustering: An Efficient Linear-time Graph-based Divisive Cluster Analysis Approach

 Compared to a large number of agglomerative algorithms, divisive methods are fewer.
 One major reason is that separation is usually much more difficult than mergence.
 For an agglomerative method, given $n$ subclusters, in order to find the two most similar ones to merge, only a maximum of $O(n^2)$ comparisons are required.
 Correspondingly, there are $O(2^m)$ divisions that split a cluster of size $m$ into two subclusters.

 Divisive methods have similar problems with agglomerative ones.
-Besides that, in addition to finding a proper division is difficult, the stopping condition (e.g., the commonly used \textit{minimum cluster size}) is usually hard to be defined too.
+Besides that, the stopping condition (e.g., the commonly used \textit{minimum cluster size}) is also hard to be defined properly.
 However, with the well-defined termination, a large number of unnecessary divisions can be avoided.
-Unlike agglomerative methods, this feature makes it possible to output smaller and more analyzable dendrograms directly without any pruning.
+Unlike agglomerative methods, this feature makes it possible to generate a smaller and more analyzable dendrogram directly without any pruning.